Frequently Asked Questions

 How will I know when program space is available?

 Students selected to begin the NURS (clinical) sequence will be notified by email.
 The notification will include detailed instructions regarding the registration process.
 There are additional program admission criteria (a physical exam, fingerprinting, etc.) requiring documentation.
 Your notification will include the appropriate forms and detailed instructions on how to fulfill these criteria.
 All students admitted to the program must be certified as a Health Care Provider, not Heart Saver, through the American Heart Association.

 Can I re-enter the program if I withdraw?

 If you have not completed the first NURS (clinical) course and wish to withdraw, you should immediately file a new Program Application to have your name placed back in the program progression.

 If you have completed the first NURS (clinical) course or beyond and wish to withdraw, you must see the lecture instructor for steps to re-enter the program.

 Proficiency students, and transfers from other programs are re-admitted as places are available.
-Students should not withdraw from the NURS (clinical) courses without discussing their situation with the nursing faculty and Allied Health & Nursing Counselor.
+Students should not withdraw from the NURS (clinical) courses without discussing their situation with the nursing faculty and Health and Wellness advisor.

 What facilities are used for the NURS (clinical) courses?

 The nursing program is currently using the following hospitals: Cleveland Clinic, UH Elyria Medical Center, Fairview Hospital, Mercy Regional Medical Center, UH St. John West Shore, Southwest General; and selected assisted living facilities, long-term health care facilities, and community facilities.

 Will I be able to choose the hospital?

-No, assignments for Clinical Experience will be made thru the Allied Health & Nursing Division.
+No, assignments for Clinical Experience will be made thru the Health and Wellness Division.
 This will include day and evening as well as 12 hour opportunities.

 Will I have all of my NURS (clinical) courses at one hospital?